Carson Ragsdale: Baltimore Orioles

 On August 3, 2025, Ragsdale was claimed off waivers by the Baltimore Orioles.
 In seven appearances (five starts) for the Triple-A Norfolk Tides, he posted a 2-2 record and 3.47 ERA with 18 strikeouts across 23 1/3 innings pitched.
 On September 14, the Orioles promoted Ragsdale to the major leagues for the first time.
 He made his MLB debut the same day, coming into the game as a reliever and giving up eight runs over three innings in an 11-2 loss to the Toronto Blue Jays.
 Ragsdale was designated for assignment by the Orioles on September 15.

 Atlanta Braves

 On September 17, 2025, Ragsdale was claimed off waivers by the Atlanta Braves.
 He made one appearance for the Triple-A Gwinnett Stripers, but took the loss after allowing four runs on three hits with one strikeout in one inning.
 Ragsdale was designated for assignment by the Braves on September 22.

 Baltimore Orioles (second stint)

 On September 25, 2025, Ragsdale was claimed off waivers by the Baltimore Orioles.
 In one appearance for Baltimore, he allowed no runs over two innings pitched against the New York Yankees.
 Ragsdale was designated for assignment by the Orioles on November 6.

-Atlanta Braves (second stint)

 On November 13, 2025, Ragsdale was claimed off waivers by the Atlanta Braves.
+On November 21, he was non-tendered by Atlanta and became a free agent.

+Hanshin Tigers

+On December 26, 2025, Ragsdale signed a one-year contract with the Hanshin Tigers of Nippon Professional Baseball.